PET CT

 PET CT scans are especially helpful in assessing:

-Benefits of PET CT scans
+Benefits of PET CT Scans

 You will only be asked to undergo a PET CT if your doctor believes it is essential to your care.
 In many cases, it is the only way for your doctor to get an accurate picture of your health condition.
 This test can detect early onset of disease better than other imaging tests.